Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Abstract

 \section{Abstract}

-In the past decade, deep learning-based networks have achieved unprecedented success in numerous tasks, including image classification.
-Despite this remarkable achievement, recent studies have demonstrated that such networks are easily fooled by small malicious perturbations, also known as adversarial examples.
-This security weakness led to extensive research aimed at obtaining robust models.
-Beyond the clear robustness benefits of such models, it was also observed that their gradients with respect to the input align with human perception.
-Several works have identified Perceptually Aligned Gradients (PAG) as a byproduct of robust training, but none have considered it as a standalone phenomenon nor studied its own implications.
+Adversarially robust classifiers possess a trait that non-robust models do not -- Perceptually Aligned Gradients (PAG).
+Their gradients with respect to the input align well with human perception.
+Several works have identified PAG as a byproduct of robust training, but none have considered it as a standalone phenomenon nor studied its own implications.
 In this work, we focus on this trait and test whether \emph{Perceptually Aligned Gradients imply Robustness}.
 To this end, we develop a novel objective to directly promote PAG in training classifiers and examine whether models with such gradients are more robust to adversarial attacks.
-Extensive experiments on CIFAR-10 and STL validate that such models have improved robust performance, exposing the surprising bidirectional connection between PAG and robustness.
+Extensive experiments on multiple datasets and architectures validate that models with aligned gradients exhibit significant robustness, exposing the surprising bidirectional connection between PAG and robustness.
+Lastly, we show that better gradient alignment leads to increased robustness and harness this observation to boost the robustness of existing adversarial training techniques.
+Our code is available at \url{https://github.com/royg27/PAG-ROB}.